sinajahan/drafts/gui-patterns.md

 # 5 GUI Patterns That help to have skinny rails classes

 Big classes can create maintainability problems in application.
-They are hard to change and everyone on your team hatest to touch them.
+They are hard to change and everyone on your team hates to touch them.
 You start with clean beautiful class and before you know it has become hundred lines of code.
 Big classes are usually a sign that your class is doing too many things.
 They violate the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and they should be refactored.
 Here I am going to review a couple of refactoring patters specific to user interface that you can have in your toolbox.
-Applying these kind of extracting logic from classes should be a an ongoing process in any code base.
+Applying these kind of extracting logic from classes should be an ongoing process in any code base.

 ## View Helpers from ActionController
 ### Know them but you can do better